richtastic/ff/src/3DR/wiki/dense.md

 x show the points in the 3D preview
 	x delauny triangulate from single image to get rough surface texturing
+- export 3D points to file
 - surface approximation from point cloud
+- export mesh to files/images